The Post-9/11 GI Bill: A Primer

 that is not at an IHL and that does not lead to a degree may receive the following payments for

-and assistance.
-The tuition and fees benefit is paid to the educational institution
+tuition and fees for the program of education.
+The tuition and fees benefit is paid

 Housing Allowance.
 Individuals pursuing flight training are ineligible to receive

-a housing al owance.
+a housing allowance.

 Books and Supplies Stipend.
 Individuals pursuing flight training are ineligible